alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

 Inmate records are documents that contain specific information concerning persons confined to a correctional facility.
-The information available on an inmate record includes a full name, age, race, holding facility, charges, physical description, etc. In Alaska, inmate records are maintained by the Alaska Department of Corrections.
+Such records may provide the inmate’s full name, age, race, holding facility, charges, physical description, etc. In Alaska, inmate records are maintained by the Alaska Department of Corrections.
 In accordance with the Alaska Public Records Act, members of the general public may request and obtain records on any inmate in the state.

 How To Find Inmates In Alaska?

-The Alaska Department of Corrections website does not provide an inmate locator tool where interested persons may search online.
-However, a requestor may use the Victim Information and Notification Everyday (VINE) platform to search for inmates.
-To use this platform, fill the required details, using Alaska as the location.
+The Alaska Department of Corrections provides online guidance on how to locate inmates.
+Requestors may use the Victim Information and Notification Everyday (VINE) platform to search for inmates.
+To use this platform, inquirers generally have to fill the required details, using Alaska as the location.
 Requestors may then search the platform using the offender’s name or ID number.

-To search by name, provide the offender’s first and last names.
+To search by name, users typically have to provide the offender’s first and last names.
 Requestors are advised to fill out both names in full.
 If the full details are unknown, check the “partial name” box and provide at least the first two characters of the offender’s last name, along with the first name.

 Interested persons may also search using the inmate’s ID number.
-Similarly, where the complete offender ID is not known, the requestor must provide at least four characters of the ID, and check the partial ID number box.
+Similarly, where the complete offender ID is not known, the requesters may need to provide at least four characters of the ID, and check the partial ID number box.
 Requestors should ensure to omit the first “0” at the beginning of an offender’s ID number.

 The search result displays details of offenders matching the search criteria.
 These details include name, gender, race, ID number, location, and custody status.